 Carpal tunnel syndrome should be treated as soon as possible.
 Initial treatment typically involves rest or immobilization of the wrist for a period of approximately 2 weeks to reduce any swelling and irritation to the structures of the wrist.
 Sometimes a splint or brace may be worn at night specifically to help immobilize the wrist while sleeping.
 Ice is also an important treatment to reduce the inflammation and swelling that may be present in the wrist.
-I would highly recommend coming in to our office to assess your situation and see if chiropractic care can help you and prevent any surgical intervention, although surgery may be warranted in some cases.
+We would highly recommend coming in to our Davidson chiropractic office to assess your situation and see if chiropractic care can help you and prevent any surgical intervention, although surgery may be warranted in some cases.
 If we can not help we will refer you to a trusted physician for treatment of your condition.

 Chiropractic Treatment of Carpal Tunnel Syndrome in Davidson, North Carolina

 While carpal tunnel can be a serious ailment, it is treatable with the proper care.
 At Inspire Chiropractic, our Davidson chiropractors work with you to determine the source of your pain, and the best way to fix it.
 In many cases, the main catalyst for carpal tunnel syndrome is in the upper, or cervical, spine.
 In such instances, we focus on relieving the pressure on the nerve to ease the symptoms.
 However, if your symptoms are due to pressure at the median nerve, our Davidson chiropractors will focus on gentle adjustments of the elbow and wrist to reduce pressure on the carpal tunnel.